eginer/quantum_package/src/determinants/README.rst

 Determinants
 ============

-Contains everything for the computation of the Hamiltonian in the basis of Slater determinants.
+Contains everything for the computation of the Hamiltonian matrix elements in the basis of orthogonal Slater determinants built on a restricted spin-orbitals basis.